JDP-Security/security-research-papers/2026-05-05-maf-docker-escape-disclosure.md

 ---

 ### **Conclusion**
 When an AI framework’s default architecture implicitly facilitates host compromise, it reveals a critical misalignment between traditional vulnerability classification and modern agentic orchestration.
-Project Nuka-AI submits these findings to the broader security community to highlight how architectural intent can bypass SCA visibility, establishing the urgent need for robust, defense-in-depth strategies when deploying autonomous AI agents.
+The JDP Security Research Series submits these findings to the broader security community to highlight how architectural intent can bypass SCA visibility, establishing the urgent need for robust, defense-in-depth strategies when deploying autonomous AI agents.

 ---